toribiodiego/toribiodiego.github.io/docs/analytics/theming-and-dark-mode.md

 # Theming and Dark Mode

+**Use this when:** You're customizing the site's color scheme, modifying theme toggle behavior, or troubleshooting dark mode issues.

 This site includes a comprehensive dark mode implementation with automatic theme detection and manual toggle controls.

 ## Features